jonataubert/RLOD_B2XR/Readme.md

 ## Press the push button to switch the battery on, check for green light!
 <img src="https://raw.githubusercontent.com/jonataubert/RLOD_B2XR/master/Pictures/B2XR_fixed.jpg" width="55%">

+## Connect the battery to the charger and wait for the green light (fully charged)
+Erasing the flash causes the charge indicator to go to 50%.
+I did charge the battery until I got the green light.
+The measured cell voltage when fully charged is ~3.900 [V].

 If you have any questions you can find me on the boosted board discord or at: pro(at)jonataubert.com